noPerfection/service/PROXY.md

 import (
 	"github.com/ahmetson/service-lib"
 	"github.com/ahmetson/service-lib/log"
+	"github.com/ahmetson/service-lib/configuration"
 	"github.com/ahmetson/service-lib/proxy"
 )

 func main() {
+	logger, _ := log.New("my proxy")
-	logger, appConfig, err := service.New("my-proxy")
+	appConfig, _ := configuration.New(logger)
-	if err != nil {
-		log.Fatal("failed to init service", "error", err)
-    }

-	// setup requirements
 	// setup service
+	service := proxy.New(appConfig, logger.Child("proxy"))

+	// setup a default source
+	service.AddDefaultSource(configuration.ReplierType)
+	// or
+	// service.AddCustomSource(customController)

+	// destinations, handlers are part of the controller service.Controller.AddDestination(configuration.ReplierType)
+	service.Controller.SetRequestHandler()
+	service.Controller.SetReplyHandler()

+	// validate before running it
+	err := service.Prepare()

+	service.Run()
 }
 ```

-The `service.New("my-proxy")` is the first thing to call
+> TODO
+>
+> Before adding source, add the extensions
+> That means, we need to change the request handler, reply handler.
+> The handlers in the controller should receive extensions.
+> ```go
+> // List the dependency
+> //service.RequireExtension("")
+> ```

-when you create a service with **Service Lib**.
+The `appConfig` is always needed for any service created with **Service Lib**.

-The function accepts only one argument which is the log prefix.
-The function returns the prefixed logger, loaded app configuration
-and an error.
+It loads the environment variables, and optionally `service.yml`.

 Now we are ready to set the proxy service starting with the setup.